The list of states with COW abbreviations and ID numbers, plus the field

 Format

-• styear...endday: Fields to identify the beginning and the end of each tenure.
+styear...endday: Fields that identify the beginning and end of each tenure.

-• state: Abbreviated state name as appear in state_year_format3.
+state: Abbreviated state name as it appears in state_year_format3.

 Source